Mitchell Baker: Education

+Career

+From January 1990 until October 1993, she worked as a corporate and intellectual property associate at Fenwick & West LLP, a law practice specializing in providing legal services to high-technology companies.
+She then worked for Sun Microsystems as an associate general counsel from November 1993 until October 1994.

 Netscape Communications Corporation and mozilla.org

 In November 1994, Baker was hired as one of the first employees of the legal department of Netscape Communications Corporation.
 Reporting directly to CEO Jim Barksdale, she jointly set up the initial department.
-She was responsible for intellectual property protection and legal issues relating to product development, reporting to the General Counsel.
+She was responsible for intellectual property protection and legal issues relating to product development, reporting to the general counsel.
 She also created and managed the Technology Group of the Legal Department.
 She was involved with the Mozilla project from the outset, writing both the Netscape Public License and the Mozilla Public License.
 In February 1999, Baker became the general manager of mozilla.org, the division of Netscape that coordinated the Mozilla open source project.
-In 2001, she was fired during a round of layoffs at America Online, by then the parent of Netscape.
+In 2001, she was fired during a round of layoffs at America Online, then-parent of Netscape.
 Despite this, she continued to serve as general manager of mozilla.org on a volunteer basis.

-Open Source Applications Foundation

-In November 2002, Baker was employed by the Open Source Applications Foundation, helping to guide the group's community relations and taking a seat on OSAF's Board of Directors.
+In November 2002, Baker was employed by the Open Source Applications Foundation, helping to guide the group's community relations and taking a seat on OSAF's board of directors.

 Mozilla Foundation and Mozilla Corporation

 Baker was instrumental in the creation of the Mozilla Foundation, an independent non-profit that was launched on July 15, 2003, as America Online shut down the Netscape browser division and drastically scaled back its involvement with the Mozilla project.
-Baker became the President of the Mozilla Foundation and was appointed to the five-person Board of Directors.
+Baker became the president of the Mozilla Foundation and was appointed to the five-person board of directors.

 When the Mozilla Corporation was launched as a taxable subsidiary of the Mozilla Foundation on August 3, 2005, Baker was named the CEO of the new entity.
-In addition, she joined the Mozilla Corporation's Board of Directors, though she also kept her seat on the Mozilla Foundation's board, as well as her role as Chairperson.
+In addition, she joined the Mozilla Corporation's board of directors, though she kept her seat on the Mozilla Foundation's board and her role as chairperson.

-On January 8, 2008, Mozilla announced that Baker, while retaining her role as Chairperson of the Mozilla Foundation, would no longer serve as CEO of the Corporation, and that MoCo's Chief Operating Officer John Lilly would take over this role.
+On January 8, 2008, Mozilla announced that Baker, while retaining her role as chairperson of the Mozilla Foundation, would no longer serve as CEO of the corporation and that MoCo's chief operating officer John Lilly would take over this role.
 The reasons cited for this change was Mozilla's rapid growth, which made it difficult for executives to continue to take on many different roles.
 In April 2020 she was named CEO of Mozilla Corporation again.